yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-nonlinearoperatorsgraphs.md

 ### Polynomial and sigmonial expressions

 By default, polynomial expressions (except quadratics) are not analyzed with respect to convexity and conversion to a conic model is not performed.
 Hence, if you add a constraint such as \\(x^4 + y^8-x^{0.5} \leq 10\\), YALMIP may complain about convexity, even though we can see that the expression is convex and can be represented using conic constraints.
 More importantly, YALMIP will not try to derive an equivalent conic model.
-However, by using the command [cpower] instead, (rational) powers can be used.
+However, by using the command [cpower](/command/cpower) instead, (rational) powers can be used.

-To illustrate this, first note the difference between a monomial generated using overloaded power and a variable generated using [cpower].
+To illustrate this, first note the difference between a monomial generated using overloaded power and a variable generated using [cpower](/command/cpower).

 ````matlab
 sdpvar x